aaravhmodi/cpss-connect/README.md

      - Enable **Google** provider (click Google, toggle Enable, and save)
    - Create a Firestore database
    - Deploy the security rules from `firestore.rules`
-   - Create an admin user:
-     - Sign up a user through the app (or sign in with existing account)
-     - Go to `/admin/login` and enter the access code: `Matei2025`
-     - The system will automatically grant admin privileges

 4. Run the development server:
 ```bash